rwb/c200/README.md

 </p>

 * 4.9: What can account for the difference?
+* 4.10: Different kinds of validity: (1) content and construct validity; (2) criterion-related and multiple measures validity.

 * 5: Reliability (pp. 24-25): repeatability or consistency of the measurement (example: bathroom scale).